Outdoor Adventure

 Work Integrated Learning

-The two-year Outdoor Adventure Ontario College Diploma program prepares you for working in the outdoors, leading adventure trips and teaching inclusive outdoor skills.
+The two-year Outdoor Adventure Ontario College Diploma program prepares you to work in the outdoors domestically and internationally, leading adventure trips and teaching inclusive outdoor skills.
 Half of your time in the program is spent outdoors, in a variety of locations and adventure operations, including our partner training location at Wilderness Tours.
-The other half takes place at Algonquin College`s Waterfront Campus.
+The other half takes place at Algonquin College's Waterfront Campus.

 Complete technical training in various land-based activities from mountain biking and rock climbing to skiing, snowshoeing, and ice climbing.
 You also build guiding ability in water-based activities, such as:...(read more)